 As an example, a furniture retailer may create campaigns by room type, segmenting sofas for garden, living room and conservatories.
 By adding the negative keywords “conservatory” and “garden” to their living room campaign, they target a more specific search term, resulting in relevant, high value click throughs.

-7. Keep an Eye on Your Bids
+7. Keep an Eye on Your Bidding Strategy

 To bring maximum return, it's important to assess your bidding strategy on a regular basis and monitor ad performance against spend.
 It's not the easiest of tasks, but it's vital to the success of any campaign.